Application Security Testing

 According to research from the National Institute of Standards and Technology (NIST) and the National Security Agency Center for Assured Software, it takes a multitude of different tools to comprehensively assess an application’s weaknesses.
 But even then, some may go undetected.
 To improve the state of software assurance as a whole, it is necessary to improve the tools used for testing.

 Beyond providing a secure and powerful platform to test software applications for vulnerabilities, the SWAMP can serve as an online laboratory that tool developers can use to improve the precision and scope of their tools.
 Tool developers can contact the SWAMP to integrate their tools for private testing or public use.
-Once a tool is added, the developer can assess their own applications or leverage over 500 open-source software packages hosted in the SWAMP, including 286 from the NIST Juliet Test Suite, to test the effectiveness of the tool.
+Once a tool is added, the developer can assess their own applications or leverage over 500 open-source software packages hosted in the SWAMP to test the effectiveness of the tool.
+The curated set of packages hosted in the SWAMP includes 286 from the NIST Juliet Test Suite and 12 BugInjector packages containing over 9700 versions or test cases.
 This is a growing list of public packages which represents the programming languages supported in the SWAMP.